kamilKrygier/afiliate_plugin/README.md

 ### What does the code do

-The code defines a WordPress plugin that fetches product data from the sixsilver.pl API and displays the products on your WordPress site using a shortcode.
+The code defines a WordPress plugin that fetches product data from the yourdomain.com API and displays the products on your WordPress site using a shortcode.
 It first calls the API to fetch the product data, then caches the data for 8 hours to reduce the number of API calls.
 It also keeps track of the number of API calls made in a session to prevent exceeding the API's limit.

 ### How to install the plugin